svanaki1/Vanaki_2025_NOAA/README.md

 ├── code/ # R Shiny app for reviewing detections

-├── images/ # Example images
+├── images/ # Example images (707 is for initial training, 476 is for training to get to iteration 2)

 ├── input/ # Initial model outputs (CSV + image list)

 ├── output/ # CSV of user-reviewed corrections

 ├── interpolation/ # code and data used to interpolate onto Mid-Atlantic Bight

+├── gam/ # code and data used for the CNN

 └── README.md # You're here!